Free hvac chiller annual service procedure

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full HVAC chiller annual service procedure (PDF-ready).
+See the first part of the hvac chiller annual service procedure below.
+Download the full version above.

 An annual chiller service is the most comprehensive level of scheduled preventive maintenance for water-cooled and air-cooled chiller systems.
 It includes all quarterly service tasks plus additional items that are only practical or necessary once per year: a full refrigerant leak test using an electronic detector on every joint and fitting, compressor oil analysis (sent to a laboratory for acid, moisture and metal content testing), eddy current testing on condenser and evaporator tubes (water-cooled units), evaporator tube cleaning, calibration of all temperature sensors, pressure transducers and the chilled water flow meter, VFD inspection (if fitted), electrical insulation resistance testing on compressor motor windings (megger test), a full chiller performance test measuring COP or EER at design conditions, exercising all isolation valves, and updating the refrigerant register or F-gas log.
 The annual service typically requires the chiller to be shut down for several hours.